Buzzy-Buzz/microsoft-oauth/README.md

 Very early DRAFT - not install and NOT on http://atmospherejs.com at this time.

-Login with a Microsoft Accounts (eg Hormail, Live.com etc, Outlook.com etc... ) Thanks heaps to http://Sunsama.com folks for getting this off the ground Also based off https://github.com/meteor/meteor/tree/devel/packages/facebook and other OAuth packages
+Login with a Microsoft Accounts (eg Hormail, Live.com etc, Outlook.com etc... ) Thanks heaps to http://Sunsama.com folks @khamoud and Jacob for getting this off the ground Also based off https://github.com/meteor/meteor/tree/devel/packages/facebook and other OAuth packages

 Basic package for OAuth2 with Microsoft... allows login with Hotmail, Live.com, Outlook.com accounts etc etc